firemodels/fds/Utilities/Firebot/README.txt

     This script writes out a plaintext .wiki file that can be 'cat' to /home/firebot/firebot/wiki_output/Firebot_Build_Status.wiki
     This script is invoked via crontab (details below).

-# firebot.sh
+# firebot_linux.sh

-    This is the primary Firebot automated test script.
+    This is the primary Firebot automated test script used on Linux.
     This script is invoked via crontab (details below).

 # /usr/local/bin/run-one (from https://launchpad.net/ubuntu/+source/run-one)